 Here are the Google guidelines on choosing a good alt text:

-Keep it short but avoid single-word alt text
+2. Keep it short, but avoid single-word values

 Especially in cases of common images, the alt text can increase your chances of ranking high for long-tail keywords in Google image search.